MyPortugalHoliday.com

 Castelo de Tomar

-Inside the Convento de Cristo, prepare to spend at least 2 hours exploring this UNESCO World Heritage Site.
-The complex tells the story of eight centuries through its architecture, from the austere Templar fortress to the ornate Manueline monastery.
+Beyond the walking itself, the convent tells the story of eight centuries through its architecture, from the austere Templar fortress to the ornate Manueline monastery.
 A full guide to the Convento de Cristo can be read here.

-The absolute highlight is the Charola (11), the enigmatic round church at the heart of the complex.
-Built in 1162, this 16-sided rotunda was modelled on Jerusalem's Church of the Holy Sepulchre.
+The highlight for me is the Charola (11), the enigmatic round church at the heart of the complex.
+Built in 1162, this 16-sided rotunda was modelled on the Church of the Holy Sepulchre in Jerusalem.
 Its unique design allowed mounted knights to attend services without dismounting.
 The interior dazzles with 16th-century paintings, gilt woodwork and vibrant frescoes added during the reign of Manuel I.

 the Charola

-A particular highlight on the western façade is the famous Chapter House Window.
-This Manueline masterpiece took seven years to complete, its intricate stonework incorporating maritime motifs - ropes, coral, seaweed and armillary spheres - celebrating Portugal's Age of Discovery.
+Another highlight on the western side of the church is the Chapter House Window.
+This Manueline masterpiece incorporates intricate maritime motifs, including ropes, coral, seaweed and armillary spheres, all celebrating Portugal's Age of Discovery.

 Explore the eight cloisters, each reflecting different architectural periods.
 The Gothic Cemetery Cloister offers peaceful contemplation, while the Renaissance Main Cloister impresses with mathematical precision and elegant spiral staircases at each corner.

 After finishing in convent complex, a worthy detour before heading back into the centre of Tomar is the Igreja de Nossa Senhora da Conceição (12).
-This small chapel, a gem of pure Renaissance architecture from the 1530s, rewards visitors the wonderful panoramic views over Tomar from the terrace outside.
+This small chapel is a gem of pure Renaissance architecture from the 1530s.
+The real reason I come here is the view over Tomar from the terrace.

 Depending on time you may wish to take a relaxing stroll through the Mata Nacional dos Sete Montes (13).
 This 39-hectare forest park, was once the convent's private garden.
 Its shaded paths are perfect for a peaceful walk, allowing you to appreciate the scale of the convent's former estate.
 Along the way, you might spot the "Charolinha", a small romantic-era temple hidden among the trees.

-Next is the Igreja de Santa Maria dos Olivais (14), a 10-minute walk from the centre.
-This 13th-century Gothic church served as the Templars' pantheon, housing the tombs of several Grand Masters including Gualdim Pais himself.
+Crossing the town leads to the Igreja de Santa Maria dos Olivais (14).
+This 13th-century Gothic church served as the Templars' pantheon, housing the tombs of several Grand Masters, including Gualdim Pais himself.
 Its unusual free-standing bell tower was known as the "Templars' Lighthouse", guiding travellers to the city.

 Igreja de Santa Maria dos Olivais

-Conclude your tour of Tomar at the quirky Museu dos Fósforos (15).
+The day ends at the Museu dos Fósforos (15), a museum that charms through its wonderfully quirky focus and the pure passion of its original collector.
 Housed in the former Convent of São Francisco, this unique museum displays over 43,000 matchboxes from 127 countries - a colourful journey through 20th-century graphic design and social history.

 Museu dos Fósforos

-The Igreja de São Francisco (16) is a classic 17th-century church whose simple façade hides a surprising interior of carved and gilded woodwork, which you can see before or after visiting the museum's collection
+The Igreja de São Francisco (16) is a 17th-century church whose simple façade conceals a surprising interior of carved and gilded woodwork.

-Castelo de Almourol (18) - For a dramatic conclusion to your Templar-themed day, consider the nearby Castelo de Almourol.
+Castelo de Almourol (18): For a dramatic conclusion to your Templar focused day, consider the nearby Castelo de Almourol.
 Positioned scenically on a small, rocky island in the middle of the Tagus River, this is one of Portugal’s most iconic castles.
-Rebuilt by Gualdim Pais, the same Grand Master who founded Tomar, it is a fortress that feels as if it has been taken straight from a legend.

 Discover more of central Portugal with our guides